smartprobe/Train_Defect_Detection/README.md

 ## Introduction

-This project is a pytorch implementation of the paper *文章标题*, aimed to accelerating the training of faster R-CNN object detection models and improving the performance of small-object detection.
-There is a original implementation basis of faster R-CNN:
+This project is a pytorch implementation of the paper *文章标题*, aimed to improving the performance of object detection at different scales based on faster R-CNN models.
+During our implementing, we mainly referred to the following implementation:

 * [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)

-During our implementing, we referred the above implementations, especailly [longcw/faster_rcnn_pytorch](https://github.com/longcw/faster_rcnn_pytorch).
-However, our implementation has several unique and new features compared with the above implementations:
+However, our implementation has several unique and new features compared with the original ones:

-* **It is pure Pytorch code**.
-We convert all the numpy implementations to pytorch!
+* **列举特征**. 详细说明：We convert all the numpy implementations to pytorch!

 * **It supports multi-image batch training**.
 We revise all the layers, including dataloader, rpn, roi-pooling, etc., to support multiple images in each minibatch.